'Disabled pupils and those who have special educational needs make good progress because their needs are

 learning/social interventions they deliver.

-will also have regular contact with the SENCo, who is happy to see parents whenever parents feel there is a need or have a concern.
-The SENCo also holds SENCo surgeries once a term, where parents are
+register, you will also have regular contact with the SENCo, who is happy to see parents whenever parents feel there is a need or have a concern.
+The SENCo also holds SENCo surgeries once a term,

 How will the school communicate with me and how can I communicate with the